Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 Summary:

 If you own a real estate investment in Pittsburgh, PA, you must ensure that you are up-to-date on rights and laws for landlords and tenants.
 As a landlord, you have a set of rights and responsibilities to uphold and so do your Pennsylvania tenants throughout the tenancy.
-You should also remain informed of squatting laws, security deposit laws, rent increase policies, and other rental laws in the state.
+It would help if you also remained informed of squatting laws, security deposit laws, rent increase policies, and other rental laws in Pennsylvania.

 Disclaimer: This blog isn’t a substitute for legal advice from a licensed professional.
 For expert help with Pennsylvania landlord-tenant law, kindly contact an experienced management company.
 A qualified Pennsylvania attorney may also be helpful.